 When I asked people about some of the best things to do in Hong Kong, one of the things that came back was “the three transports”!
 These being the Peak Tram, The Star Ferry, and the regular trams.
 Getting around in a new place can be hard work, figuring it all out, sorting out tickets, knowing where you even want to go and what the easiest way to get there is, but it’s also a great way to get your bearings in a city, and the benefit over driving yourself is that you get to take in the views instead of having to concentrate on not getting lost!

 Since 1888, the Peak Tram has been Hong Kong Island’s most reliable form of public transport between Central district and The Peak!
 It’s old fashioned, a great route to a great view but a word of warning – it may feel almost totally vertical at times so if you’re wary of heights there may be options better suited to you!
 Visitors to the city recommend going early if possible as it can get very busy and hot later in the day.
 Also busier on Sundays!

 The trams in Hong Kong have been used by commuters for over 110 years and are still a major tourist attraction at the same time.
-It’s not only the cheapest transport on the island but it’s apparently the most environmentaly friendly option too.
-Fun fact – it’s the only tram system in the world to use only double decker trams!
+It’s not only the cheapest transport on the island but it’s apparently the most environmentally friendly option too.
+Fun fact – it’s the only tram system in the world to use only double-decker trams!

 Visit Nan Lian Garden